chaitan28/k8s_directory/8DAY-RBAC/read.md

 ### 5. Copy Certificates and Keys

-Copy all `.crt` and `.key` files to the master root location safely.
+Copy all `user1.crt` and `user1.key` files from the /tmp  to the master root location safely.

 ### 6. Create Config Files for Users